sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 <img src="assets/ht37.png" width="500"/>

-We are taking to the HubSpot login page where we can login to the trial account we setup in the prerequisites.
+We are taken to the HubSpot login page where we can login to the trial account we set up in the prerequisites.

 If you were already logged into HubSpot, you will be prompted to select an account: